johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 of "foo.site.example" from foo.site.example, but the user agent will not accept a cookie with a Domain attribute of "bar.site.example" or of "baz.foo.site.example".

-NOTE: For security reasons, many user agents are configured to reject Domain attributes that correspond to "public suffixes".
-For example, some user agents will reject Domain attributes of "com" or "co.uk".
-(See {{storage-model}} for more information.)

 #### The Path Attribute {#attribute-path}